 Empowering our workforce across functions

 Our EDGE platform enables all employees to work closely with their seniors and create career progression plans that can make their tenures within the organisation more impactful.
 There is a specific focus on helping PWD staff develop meaningful career trajectories and specific sessions are held for managers and HR Business Partners to aid career conversations for PWD staff.
-Upskilling is an integral part of their career journeys and we have a mentorship program in place specifically catering to the professional needs of our PWD staff.
+Upskilling is an integral part of their career journeys and we have a mentorship program in place specifically catering to the professional needs of our PWD staff who are interested in being mentored.
 This is a symbiotic relationship and a learning journey for both the mentor and the mentee.
 Our organisation is based on a culture of learning and our PWD colleagues have put in over 100 training hours per staff in 2021.
 This is 10 times of what it was in 2020 and shows how impactful tailored programs catering to the specificities of our PWD community can be.

 Enabling our people to achieve work-life balance

 As with other initiatives and projects, our PWD community plays a pivotal role in our commitment to CSR initiatives too.
-Our INCLUSION marketplace catalogue is one such key project driven by the community.
+Our PWD Marketplace portal is one such key project driven by the community.
 This platform offers a curated list of assistive tech and non-tech solutions that support PWD employees to facilitate further participation and inclusion in the workplace.
 Inputs from the community have also helped us provide disability-friendly infrastructure such as braille signage, tactile floor paving, speech to text for online meetings and enhanced accessibility, across our offices.
 Our Business continuity management teams have also incorporated PWD inputs into our fire drill/emergency exercises to ensure that our safety protocols are inclusive.